Jungian Therapy

 Jung believed the second half of life was marked by people becoming a part of the collective and wanting to contribute more to society.
 They might volunteer, make art, and look at their conscious and unconscious feelings as a whole.
 One Jungian belief is that young people do not express their emotions in a healthy way because they are not part of the collective and struggle to understand and find themselves.

-In Jungian psychology, the goal of the collective is to have an immensely spiritual experience through connection with others.
+In Jungian psychology, the goal of the collective is to have an immense spiritual experience through connection with others.
 However, Jungian psychology and self-realization do not necessarily have to include a spiritual component or belief in the collective consciousness.
 Self-realization may also come from understanding how parts of your personality, emotions, and thoughts make up who you are in your wider community.

 According to Jung, there is a shadow self in the unconscious mind consisting of repressed memories or disowned traits that people actively reject.
 Jung believed that this aspect of a patient’s personality might influence their thought and behavior patterns.
 We might all battle our shadows in various ways.
 For example, someone might project their feelings onto another person they love.
 However, the shadow is not necessarily "all bad," and there might be constructive parts in addition to destructive parts.